kubiyabot/terraform-modules/kubernetes-crew/terraform/prompts/network_check.md

 Review cluster network health and connectivity.
 Check all service endpoints, ingress configurations, and network policies.
 Create a service dependency map highlighting any connectivity issues or policy gaps.

-Summarize findings in #devops-oncall, prioritizing any service disruptions.
+Summarize findings in $${notification_channel}, prioritizing any service disruptions.